wil004/FilmLand/README.md

 /api/category/user/payment/start-process

 This is an endpoint to manually start the application's payment process.
-This endpoint is only created for test purposes, since there is a scheduler class created to call the paymentService methods this endpoint is redundant.
+This endpoint is only created for test purposes, since there is a scheduler class created to call the paymentService methods, this endpoint is redundant.

 PaymentService: